controlecidadao/samantha_ia/README.md

 As an experimental project, Samantha has points to be improved:

-* Implement the code to use Alibaba Qwen and IBM Granite LLMs;

 * Try other lightweight offline Speech-to-Text libraries with better accuracy;

 <br><br><br><br>